Prime Minister of Laos: Pre-constitutional period (1975–91)

-The Lao People's Democratic Republic (Lao PDR) and the office of prime minister were established on 2 December 1975 by a decision of the National Congress of People's Representatives (NCPR).
-All institutions of the Kingdom of Laos were replaced with institutions strongly influenced by those in other socialist states, especially Vietnam.
-The NCP ordered the Supreme People's Assembly to "propel, assist and control all the activities of the government, to prepare a draft Constitution as well as propose laws which are indispensable and to strengthen the base of the new code of the law of the People's Democratic regime".
+The Lao People's Democratic Republic (Lao PDR) and the office of the prime minister were established on 2 December 1975 by a decision of the National Congress of People's Representatives (NCPR).
+All institutions of the Kingdom of Laos were replaced with institutions strongly influenced by those in other communist states, especially Vietnam.
+The NCP ordered the Supreme People's Assembly to "propel, assist and control all the activities of the government, to prepare a draft Constitution as well as propose laws which are indispensable and to strengthen the base of the new code of the law of the people's democratic state".
 The NCPR also gave the Lao People's Revolutionary Party (LPRP) a monopoly on state power.
-The Prime Minister, the government and the SPA (the new legislature) would implement party decisions.
+The Prime Minister, the government and the SPA (the supreme state organ of power) would implement party decisions.
 Lao People's Revolutionary Party general secretary Kaysone Phomvihane said in 1977, "Party committees at all levels must lead [in fulfilling] the revolutionary task in all domains, but the essential is to direct the power of the state.
 They must make [the state] secure and powerful, capable of applying the line and policies of the Party."
-According to scholar Chou Norindr, the political system made the government and legislature subordinate to the party.
+According to scholar Chou Norindr, the political system made the government and supreme state organ of power subordinate to the party.
 This contrasts with liberal democratic societies, in which several parties compete for power and all are subject to state laws.

 The governmental structure established on 2 December 1975 was named the Council of Government, like its Vietnamese counterpart.
 The council was responsible for the political, economic, cultural and social affairs of the state, and its security, defence and foreign relations.
 It was also responsible for increasing the state's economic performance, developing collective power and establishing a socialist mode of production.
 The Council of Government was the supreme power in administration and economic affairs.

 The government had a hierarchy since its inception.
 Kaysone Phomvihane, the first prime minister of the Lao PDR, also served as LPRP general secretary and a member of the Politburo and Secretariat.
 His four deputy prime ministers (Nouhak Phoumsavanh, Phoumi Vongvichit, Khamtai Siphandon and Phoune Sipraseuth) served concurrently in the LPRP Politburo, the highest decision-making body between Central Committee meetings.
 Below them were members of the LPRP Central Committee and other party members.
 The presidency of the Council of Government, the highest governmental body, was composed of the prime minister, his deputies, and Saly Vongkhamsao, Sisavath Keobounphanh, Chanmy Douangboudy, Maychantane Sengmany and Thongsavat Khaykhamphitoune.
 Members of the presidency controlled the state's legislative, executive and judicial powers.
 The First Government's deputy prime ministers had wide-ranging responsibilities; they led their respective ministries and oversaw other ministries on behalf of the Prime Minister.
 With the Prime Minister, The First Government and prime minister reported their activities to the SPA (consisting mainly of LPRP members), which rarely held the government accountable.